NeXt-Warning-System/project/updates/week11.md

 ## Blockers, issues or questions

-* consideration and decision required around if we are providing landline calls and Interactive Voice Recognition at the existing volumes as this may require a "cloud contact centre type capability" and influence the design, architecture and development.
+* Consideration and decision required around if we are providing landline calls and Interactive Voice Recognition at the existing volumes as this may require a "cloud contact centre type capability" and influence the design, architecture and development.

 ## Biggest risks